 I recently discovered an amazing way to organize my ancestor Matthew J Dickson’s family census data using ChatGPT 4.
 The process was quick, easy, and the results were impressive!
 Step-by-Step Guide: Turning Census Data into a Spreadsheet Here’s how I did it: Access the data: I used the original census images on Ancestry as my source.
 Input the data: Utilizing the dictation tool in the ChatGPT mobile app, I transcribed the census information by speaking directly into the app, which converted my words into text.
 Create the initial file: I instructed ChatGPT to generate a spreadsheet with columns for year,...

 Earlier this week, ChatGPT introduced DALL-E 3’s new editing tool.
 Today was the first day I had access to it, so I was eager to give it a try!
 I started by generating a picture of a man from the 1870s, dressed in period-appropriate clothing and setting.
 Curious to test the tool’s capabilities, I decided to remove a candle in the foreground from the image.
-Accessing the Edit Tool To access the edit tool, you first click on the image, then on the paintbrush icon next to the save icon.
-Your cursor becomes a circle, and you can adjust its...
+Image 1: Editing Tool Accessing the Edit Tool To access the edit tool, you first click on the image, then on the paintbrush icon next to the save icon.
+Your cursor becomes a circle, and...

 Are you looking to improve your interactions with AI systems?
 One key aspect to consider is the type of prompts you use.
 In this post, we’ll explore five essential prompt types: Vanilla Prompting, Few-Shot Prompting, Chain-of-Thought Prompting, Role-Based Prompting, and Multi-Modal Prompting.
 By understanding these different approaches, you can communicate more effectively and get the most out of your AI conversations.
 Let’s get started!
 Vanilla Prompting: The Straightforward Ask Vanilla prompting is the simplest way to communicate with AI.
 It’s like asking a direct question or giving a simple command.
-Example: Prompt: “What is the capital of France?”
-AI Response:...
+Image generated by Dall-E Example: Prompt: “What is the capital...

 The Debate: Simple Prompts or Prompt Engineering?
 There’s currently a debate about how helpful prompt engineering is—where you work hard to craft prompts to get the best results out of generative AI.
 Others think this is quickly becoming a non-issue for most users and we can talk to AIs—like ChatGPT, Claude 3 Opus, and Gemini Advanced—using “plain English.”
 I decided to test this.
 The Project: Summarizing a 107-Page Pension File When my niece was a freshman in college, I hired her to be my genealogy assistant.
 One of the projects I had her do was to summarize my great, great-grandfather’s...